Luz García

-Luz Margarita Cecilia García Guzmán (born April 15, 1977) is a Dominican TV hostess, theatre and film actress, and beauty pageant title holder.
+Luz Margarita Cecilia García Guzmán (born April 15, 1977) is a Dominican actress, tv host and beauty pageant titleholder.
 García is known in Puerto Rico as Lucy Amado.

 Career

 Modeling

 García started her career as a model in Puerto Rico, then she moved back to the Dominican Republic where she participated in the beauty pageant Miss Universe Dominicana 1999, she won and represented her country in the Miss Universe 1999 contest; after that, she represented again her country now at Miss World 1999.